-The rest of this class teaches you techniques for looking at and summarizing data.
+The rest of this class teaches you techniques for viewing at and summarizing data.
 You might think, "why can't I just do this in Excel?"
 Some of what you're learning today may seem easier in Excel... until you get a very large dataset that you can't use easily (or at all) in Excel.
-We are going to learn techniques that are robust to almost any sample size.
-We're practicing with a small dataset to begin so you can see all the data and better understand what's going on.
+I also don't teach techniques that rely on using the data viewer than R has, since these techniques don't work for large data.
+All that said, we are practicing with a small dataset to begin so you can see all the data and better understand what's going on.

-Now that you've loaded these data, let's take a look at them.
-How big are these data?
-R's dim() command reports the dimension of a dataframe:
+Now that you've loaded these data, let's start by looking at the two key elements of what defines a dataframe.
+How many rows and columns does this dataframe have?
+And what variables (columns) does it have?
+To answer how "big" these data, that is how many rows and columns, we use R's dim() command.
+The dim() command reports the dimension of a dataframe:

+'''

-how big is it? print("this is how many rows x columns the dataset has")
+how big is it?

+print("this is how many rows x columns the dataset has")

+'''